 INFORMATION About the FILE

-The Chick Corea Mark V Rhodes sound is made up of the following data:
+The CS80 Library is made up of the following data:

-Approx 400MB of data total - this requires the majority of a 512MB board and about 40% of a 1GB Board.
+Approx 470MB of data total – this requires the majority of a 512MB board and about 47% of a 1GB Board.

 VERY IMPORTANT INFORMATION

-The original data for this Electric Piano sound for the Motif XF was housed in USER 4 bank of the file - so you cannot just blindly load the data without knowing where it is or where you are going to put it.
-This is what stumps 98% of the people the first time they attempt this.
-They do not realize that you have to know where the data originates and where the data is going to go.
-If you do not, prepare to be LOST!!!!
+The original VOICE data for this Library for the Motif XF was housed in USER 4 bank of the file – so you cannot just blindly load the data without knowing where it is or where you are going to put it.

 How can you know where the original Voices are coming from (which Bank)?
 Read the included documentation that comes with the File.
-The person who created the original File (for the Motif XF) determines which USER Bank they are contained in.
-The File will contain five Folders, one for each USER Bank, as follows:
+The person (in this case Dr. Peter Jung) who created the original File (for the Motif XF) determined which USER Bank they are contained in.
+The File will contain five Folders, one for each Motif XF USER Bank, as follows: